 Environmental Consultant

-For those looking to work on a contractual basis in both the private and public sectors, a career as an environmental consultant is a great way to get a head start in the sustainability field.
+For those looking to work on a contractual basis in both the private and public sectors, a career as an environmental consultant is a great way to get a head start in sustainability.

 Their duties tend to be geared towards working with water treatment facilities and other environmental agencies with services or products that affect the environment.